Brainspotting

 — Noelle Benach, Counselor in Baltimore, MD

-— Cassandra Gardner, Licensed Professional Counselor in ,
+— Safe Space Counseling Services -Alice Zhao, Licensed Professional Clinical Counselor in , MD

 Brainspotting is one of two neurobased modalities that I augment into talk therapy to reduce anxiety and eliminate trauma responses.
 Brainspotting helps to reduce physical pain, memories become less painful, negative thought patterns are reduced, improves sleep and increases energy.
 Safe and Sound Protocol is a sound therapy that reduces anxiety and increases social engagement.
 Especially helpful to adults with anxiety, PTSD, ADHD, ADD, social anxiety/phobias.